nrgw/multigrid/README.md

 $$

 ### Coordinate Transformation
-To cover the spatial infinity ( $r=\infty$ ) in the computational domain, several special coordinate transformation functions are ommonly use for the coordinate compactification.
+To cover the spatial infinity ( $r=\infty$ ) in the computational domain, several special coordinate transformation functions are commonly used for the coordinate compactification.
 We use the following special function:

 $$